xianniu-plus/xianniu-plus/docs/en-US/component/color.md

 ## Main Color

-The main color of Element Plus is bright and friendly blue.
+The main color of Xianniu Plus is bright and friendly blue.

 <!-- Do not touch -->
 <ClientOnly>